Commander (United States)

-In the United States, commander is a military rank that is also sometimes used as a military billet title—the designation of someone who manages living quarters or a base—depending on the branch of service.
+In some U.S. military and government organizations, commander is an officer pay grade (O-5) that is also sometimes used as a military billet title—the designation of someone who manages living quarters or a base—depending on the branch of service.
 It is also used as a rank or title in non-military organizations, particularly in law enforcement.

 As rank

 History

 The commander rank started out as "Master and Commander" in 1674 within the Royal Navy for the officer responsible for sailing a ship under the Captain and sometimes second-in-command.
 Sub-captain, under-captain, rector and master-commanding were also used for the same position.
 With the Master and Commander also serving as captain of smaller ships the Royal Navy subsumed as the third and lowest of three grades of captain given the various sizes of ships.
 The Continental Navy had the tri-graded captain ranks.
 Captain 2nd Grade, or Master Commandant, became Commander in 1838.